LanKit/DatatablesBundle/Resources/doc/index.md

 }
 ```

-As noted above, all join names are done by using CamelCase on the table name of the entity.
-Related
+As noted above, you get join names using `getColumnDQLPartName` method of your $datable object.
+You just need
+to pass as an argument the key used on your `mData` property or the key used by `addColumn` method (if you are
+using `serverSideControl` to control columns).
-entities are separated out from the main entity with an underscore.
-So an entity relation on `Customer`
-called `Location` with a field name called `city`, would be referenced in QueryBuilder as
+So an entity relation on `Customer` called `Location` with a field name called `city`, would be retrieved in
-`Customer_Location.city`
+QueryBuilder with `getColumnDQLPartName` method of `$datatable` object using `customer.location.city` as its
+key.

 By default, pre-filtered results will return a total count back to DataTables.js with the filtering applied.
 If you would like the total count to reflect the total number of entities before the pre-filtering was applied